 The Victorian Government is committed to providing high quality early learning facilities to give every child the best start in life.

-Between 2014 and 2018, the government invested a record $123.6 million to build, expand and improve kinders across Victoria.
-Most of this funding has been allocated to local councils and other service providers through our Children's Facilities Capital Program.
+Between 2014 and 2018, the government invested a record $123.6 million to build, expand and improve kindergartens across Victoria.
+We allocated most of this funding to local councils and other service providers through our Children's Facilities Capital Program.

-This investment is helping create more than an estimated 8,250 additional three-and four-year-old kindergarten places across the state.
+We estimate this program is helping create more than 10,250 additional kindergarten places across the state for three and four-year-olds.
 Nearly half of these places are in high-growth areas, ensuring that families in Melbourne's newest and flourishing communities have access to a local kindergarten service.

 33 St Andrews Place